 The approach is “top-down” in the sense that we begin by defining the most important dimensions of dispositional variation and then seek to identify mechanisms that most importantly account for that variation.
 Dr. Saucier has been a leader in developing and refining dimensional models for personality (the Big Five, and upgrading from the Big Five to more comprehensive models and a broader, more universal 'Big Two') and beliefs and values (e.g., dimensions of ‘isms’).
 Theoretically, our approach emphasizes the contribution of cultural dynamics to psychological tendencies.

-Dr. Saucier is accepting new students in our Individualized Master's Program for Fall 2020.
+Dr. Saucier will not be accepting new doctoral students for Fall 2021.

 Saucier, G. (2018).
 Culture, morality, and individual differences: Comparability and incomparability across species.
 Philosophical Transactions of the Royal Society B: Biological Sciences, 373(1744), 20170170.

 Saucier, G., & Akers, L. (2018).
 Democidal thinking: Patterns in the mindset behind organized mass killing.
 Genocide Studies and Prevention, 12(1), 80-97.

 Saucier, G., Kenner, J., Iurino, K., Bou Malham, P., Chen, Z., Thalmayer, A.G., ...& Altschul, C. (2015).
 Cross-cultural differences in a global 'Survey of World Views'.
 Journal of Cross-Cultural Psychology, 46, 53-70.

 Saucier, G. (2013).
 Isms dimensions: Toward a more comprehensive and integrative model of belief-system components.
 Journal of Personality and Social Psychology, 104, 921-939.